-If you already have a CCJ, or have received a notification of court action, this guide will explain everything you need to know about County Court Judgments.
+If you already have a CCJ or have received a notification of court action, this guide will explain everything you need to know about County Court Judgments.

 What is a CCJ?

 If a creditor believes you will not repay money owed and various warning letters have been ignored, they may apply to the court for a CCJ against you.
-Before a creditor can apply for a CCJ, they must send a default notice at least 14 days before they file the claim.
+Before a creditor can apply for a CCJ, they must send a default notice at least 14 days before filing the claim.

 The court will issue a claim pack, which you have 14 days to respond to.
 If you have received forms in the post which appear to be sent from the court, this will mean that a creditor has applied for a County Court Judgment (CCJ).
 The pack will include an N1 claim form, an N9 response pack, an N9A admission form and the N9B form for defences and counterclaims.

-The forms will feature the name of the court in the top right-hand corner, the creditors name, the claim number and the reference or account number which relates to your account with the creditor.
+The forms will feature the name of the court in the top right-hand corner, the creditors’ name, the claim number and the reference or account number which relates to your account with the creditor.

-When is a CCJ issued?
+When is A CCJ Issued?

-Can I dispute a CCJ?
+Can I Dispute A CCJ?

 If you do not keep to the terms set out in the CCJ, the creditor can request that the court enforces the debt.
 This can be achieved through bailiff action, an Attachment of Earnings Order or a Charging Order.
-However, keeping to the terms of the order and repaying the correct amounts at the right time, will limit any potential further action.
+However, keeping to the terms of the order and repaying the correct amounts at the right time will limit any potential further action.

 Attachment of Earnings Order